Life as a Filtered Outcome: Filtered Configuration Framework

 Abiogenesis is commonly framed as a problem of probabilistic generation under early Earth conditions.
 This paper argues that such framing is incomplete.
 We introduce the Filtered Configuration Framework (FCF), in which the observable biochemical landscape is interpreted as the result of successive filtering processes acting on a broader configuration space.

 The framework is grounded in two principles: (1) environmental filtering, according to which observable structures are those compatible with specific conditions, and (2) generation–survival decoupling, according to which the conditions required for formation may differ substantially from those required for persistence.
-In addition, configurations are treated not as isolated objects, but as elements of environment-dependent transformation processes.
+In addition, configurations are treated not as isolated objects, but as elements of environment-dependent transformation processes whose trajectories may be more significant than the persistence of individual configurations themselves.

 We derive formal consequences showing that observability does not imply local generability, and that the absence of configurations in empirical data does not constitute evidence of their impossibility.
 Moreover, the framework implies that the constructive synthesis of specific configurations under controlled conditions is not, in general, invariant with respect to environment-dependent transformation processes.

-Instead, the observable domain is a biased subset shaped by generation, transformation, survival, and observability constraints.
+Instead of representing a direct image of the underlying configuration space, the observable domain is interpreted as a biased subset shaped by generation, transformation, survival, observability, and environment-modification constraints.

-This reframes abiogenesis from a problem of local emergence of specific structures to a problem of transformation, filtering, and accessibility across environments, independent of whether the origin of configurations is local or external.
+This reframes abiogenesis from a problem of local emergence of specific molecular structures to a problem of transformation, filtering, accessibility, and co-evolution across environments, independent of whether the origin of configurations is local or external.
+More generally, the framework suggests that observable reality is best understood not as the space of the possible, but as the space that remains accessible after successive physical and epistemic filtering processes.

 Keywords: abiogenesis; origin of life; environmental filtering; generation–survival decoupling; observability; Coherent Observational Epistemology; Filtered Configuration Framework; transformation processes; epistemic bias; laboratory reconstruction